 The emblem is composed of an eight pointed star encircled by layers of green, red and blue.

-Similar to the flag, the color red represents development and democracy, the color blue showcases that Azerbaijanis are one of the Turkic peoples, and green is symbolic of European influence on their Islamic country.
+Similar to the flag, the color red represents development and democracy, the color blue showcases that Azerbaijanis are one of the Turkic peoples, and green is symbolic of the Islamic influences on the country.

 Azerbaijani, the official language of Azerbaijan, is spoken by more than 90% of the population of the country.

 Baku is the largest and the capital city of Azerbaijan.